ghedlund/praat/README.md

-# libpraat
+# libjpraat

-libpraat is a fork of the praat (http://www.fon.hum.uva.nl/praat/) application created by Paul Boersma and David Weenink at the University of Amsterdam.
+libjpraat is a fork of the praat (http://www.fon.hum.uva.nl/praat/) application created by Paul Boersma and David Weenink at the University of Amsterdam.

 This project is being created along with jpraat (https://github.com/ghedlund/jpraat/) to provide java wrappers for parts of the Praat framework.